netsoc/infrastructure/docs/index.md

 # Introduction

-This section documents the low-level infrastructure for Netsoc's servers.
+This section documents the overall infrastructure for Netsoc's servers.